Photo caption: Blugold members of the U.S. Army ROTC and National Guard served as color guards in the 2022 UW-Eau Claire Homecoming parade.

 “Our military-connected population includes veterans of the armed forces, actively serving military members, as well as military children and spouses, so our services are not ‘one size fits all.’
 This ranking reflects our campus efforts to provide excellence in veterans services, student support, financial aid, academic policies and graduate outcomes.”

-Cross-Schindler’s office provides veterans services to a yearly average of 500 students at UW-Eau Claire, students whose military service ranges from active duty, Reserve or National Guard status to GI Bill recipients and military dependents.
+The UW-Eau Claire veteran services programming at both the Eau Claire and Rice Lake campuses provide services to a yearly average of more than 500 students combined, students whose military service ranges from active duty, Reserve or National Guard status to GI Bill recipients and military dependents.
 Services include advising and career-fair activities, as well as the chance to connect with community leaders.
 For example, the Veterans Center recently had a visit from U.S. Rep. Derrick Van Orden of Wisconsin’s third congressional district who serves on the House Veterans Affairs Committee and chairs its subcommittee on economic opportunities for veterans.

 Casey Boatman, a materials science and engineering student from Eau Claire, served in the U.S. Marine Corps as an explosive ordnance disposal specialist, and they are grateful for the campus veteran support and services provided.